Recording and Playback FAQs

 - Use GoToMeeting integrated audio: Recordings will include the voice of everyone who connected to audio via mic and speakers (VoIP) or dialed in via phone (PSTN).

 - Use your own audio service: Uses a microphone to record the organizer's voice, while a phone patch device will record everyone else who speaks (requires a physical input device).

-Note: If you use online recording and are using your own audio service, then it is not possible to include the audio conference in the session recording.
+If you use online recording, then it is not possible to exclude the audio conference from the session recording.

 Can I record a session using my own audio service?

 Yes You can use third-party editing software such as TechSmith Camtasia® to edit recording files.
 Just make sure that they have been converted first.

 Yes.
 However, it is not recommended as the file may be extremely large.
 Depending on its size, a session recording can be zipped and sent via email or via File Transfer Protocol (FTP).

 After you've uploaded a recording to the My Recordings page, you can also attach the recording to follow-up emails by clicking Edit next to Follow-up Email on the Manage Webinar page.
 Then click Select a Recording under the email template to upload a recording to the follow-up email.